 The giant stone money disc lies near the path, and you can't miss it, even without the guide - it's not the kind of coin you can easily lose.
 The disc is a bit damaged or rather chipped on its edge, which might explain why it got abandoned.
 Nonetheless, it looks very impressive.

 The disc is not the final stop.
 Continue climbing, and you'll reach the actual quarry.
-Doesn't look too grand now, but remember that in the past even 400 men used to work here at one time.
+It doesn't look too grand now, but remember that in the past, even 400 men used to work here at one time.

 All the places of interest in Metuker ra Bisech are marked with the information boards.
 Some are really weathered, but still readable.